assemblyco/CodingStandards/README.md

 4. Do not add javascript to your HTML file.
 Instead include it from a seperate .js file.
 5. Use an online parser before commiting any HTML.
 Make sure your html syntax is correct before commiting.
 6. Properly indent nested elements with tabs.
 Use an online tool to indent your HTML if you can't yourself.

+#### Commiting Code

+1. Do not commit broken code.
+Always make sure what you commit works.
+With the exception always commit code at the end of the day.
+If you must commit broken code, make sure it is in a seperate working branch.
+2. Break up your commits into logic commits commenting what was changed.
+3. Use feature branches when working with other programmers.
+Use the master branch when you are working alone.
+4. One programmer the lead on the project will handle merging regularly on team projects.